 For your own sake, do not try to sneak in from either Chechnya, Ossetia or who knows where.
 Get a proper permit, it’s free and quick to get in my experience, go through either of the military posts, the soldiers are friendly and enjoy these unique towers !

-The district you need to mention on your boder zone permit application is : Dzheyrakhsky -Джейрахский.
+The district you need to mention on your border zone permit application is : Dzheyrakhsky -Джейрахский.

 There are two checkposts to enter the border zone in Ingushetia (pinned in red on the map below), one is literally less than 20 minutes drive from the Verkhny Lars pass aka the border crossing to Georgia.
-Unfortunetly you have to pick up the permit in person at the Magas FSB office, so don’t expect to quickly pop in from Kazbegi for the day, it won’t be possible.
+You have either pick up the permit in person at the Magas FSB office (I did), but since a few years you can also have it sent to a russian address of your choice (not outside of Russia – I’ve never tried), so technically you could quickly pop in from Georgia for a couple of days.

 Click here to find out how to obtain a border zone permit.

-You wonder what will happen if you get caught without a border zone permit ?
+You wonder what will happen if you get caught in the border zone without a permit ?

 Simple : detention, judgment, deportation at your own expenses and most probably ban from Russia for a while.